Tax Deduction for Domestic Rent

 Circumstances in which Deduction is Not Allowed

-• the taxpayer or the taxpayer’s spouse (who is not living apart from the taxpayer) is provided with a place of residence by his / her employer or an associated corporation of the employer; or the rents payable or paid by the taxpayer or the taxpayer’s spouse in respect of a place of residence are wholly or partly paid or refunded by the employer or the associated corporation;
+- the taxpayer or the taxpayer’s spouse (who is not living apart from the taxpayer) is provided with a place of residence by his / her employer or an associated corporation of the employer during the period; or the rent payable or paid by the taxpayer or the taxpayer’s spouse in respect of a place of residence for the period are wholly or partly paid or refunded by the employer or the associated corporation;

-• the taxpayer or the taxpayer’s spouse (who is not living apart from the taxpayer) is a tenant or an authorised occupant of a public rental housing flat of the Hong Kong Housing Authority or the Hong Kong Housing Society;
+- the taxpayer or the taxpayer’s spouse (who is not living apart from the taxpayer) is a tenant or an authorised occupant of a public rental housing flat of the Hong Kong Housing Authority or the Hong Kong Housing Society during the period;

-• the tenancy concerned is prohibited by any law or a Government lease;
+- the tenancy is prohibited by any law or a Government lease of the premises; or

 Further Information